biowpn/bioweapon/_posts/2023-03-19-Round-To-Multiple.md

 ### Alternative Approaches

-Let's consider "reductionism" - the art of reduce an unsolved problem to a solved problem:
+Let's try "reductionism" - the art of reducing an unsolved problem to a solved problem:

 ```cpp
 int round_up(int n, int m) {